mapzen/metro-extracts/docs/overview.md

 Thus the original Metro Extracts, which provided downloads of metro areas, was created.
 And [Nelson Minar](http://somebits.com/) and [Smart Chicago](http://www.smartchicagocollaborative.org/) and others in the mapping community contributed to it and helped maintain it.
 With [Extractotron](https://github.com/migurski/Extractotron/), if you wanted to get OSM data of just the New York City metro area, you could do so really easily.

 Eventually Mapzen took on running and releasing Metro Extracts.
 There is a [chef recipe](https://github.com/mapzen/chef-metroextractor) to do it (if you think about food and not code, [learn more about Chef here](https://docs.getchef.com/essentials_cookbook_recipes.html)), which makes maintenance and updating the extracts easier.

-## Do more with Metro Extracts

-If you want to learn more about the Metro Extracts formats and what you can do with the data, follow this [tutorial](walkthrough.md).
-In the lesson, you will review the available file formats, load the Metro Extracts data into QGIS, perform attribute queries, and change the symbols used to draw the features.